 Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an Auditors' Report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
+We have identified the greatest risk of a material impact on the financial statements from irregularities, including fraud, to relate to the timing and recognition of revenue, and the override of controls by management.
+We have obtained an understanding of the legal and regulatory frameworks that the Company operates within including both those that directly have an impact on the financial statements and more widely those for which non-compliance could have a significant impact on the Company's operations and reputation.
+The Companies Act 2006, employee legislation, health and safety legislation, data protection legislation and UK tax law are those we have identified in this regard.
+Auditing standards limit the required procedures as to non-compliance with laws and regulations to enquiries of those charged with governance and review of any applicable correspondence.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

-- Enquiry of management and those charged with governance as to actual and potential litigation and claims; - Enquiry of entity staff in tax and compliance functions to identify any instances of non-compliance with laws and regulations; - Reviewing minutes of meetings of those charged with governance; - Reviewing financial statement disclosures and verification to supplage documentation to assess compliance with applicable laws and accounting standards;

-- Performing audit work over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business; - Reviewing accounting estimates for bias, specifically those relating to the dilapidations provision and fair values in respect of share-based payment transactions; - · Reviewing the reasonableness of cost-plus arrangements in the context of the Company's operations and industry practice; and - Reviewing revenue recognition and application of sales cut-off against underlying invoices, transfer-pricing calculations and agreements.
+- Enquiry of management and those charged with governance as to actual and potential litigation and claims; - Enquiry of entity staff in tax and compliance functions to identify any instances of non-compliance with laws and regulations; - Reviewing minutes of meetings of those charged with governance; - Reviewing financial statement disclosures and verification to supporting documentation to assess compliance with applicable laws and accounting standards; - Performing audit work over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business; - Reviewing accounting estimates for bias, specifically those relating to the dilapidations provision and fair values in respect of share-based payment transactions; - Reviewing the reasonableness of cost-plus arrangements in the context of the Company's operations and industry practice; and - Reviewing revenue recognition and application of sales cut-off against underlying invoices, transfer-pricing calculations and agreements.